 Connecting Consciously: Tending the Web of Relatedness

-Participants will cultivate their capacity to live from a heart-centered place of connection, to engage power and conflict generatively, to think and act like a movement, and to convene wisely.
+Participants will cultivate their capacity to live from a heart-centred place of connection, to engage power and conflict generatively, to think and act like a movement, and to convene wisely.

 Who should apply?